Huanbo-Sun/Haptics-for-Robots-HapDef/README.md

             force.Delete()
       force1.Delete()
     ```
   - Data-driven methods and Model-based methods are compared.
 Code and data for those are offered while requested through **huanbo.sunrwth@gmail.com**.
-Technical explaination is in [Sun & Martius](https://ieeexplore.ieee.org/abstract/document/8625064)
+Technical explaination is in [Sun & Martius](https://ieeexplore.ieee.org/abstract/document/8625064) **Tutorial follows**

   <p align="center"><img src="Pics/Positioning_methods.png" width="800" height="400" align="center">

 - Sensor assembly: To assemble strain gauge on curved surface needs a bit of patience and tricks.
 [M-BOND AE10](https://www.micro-measurements.com/pca/accessories/adhesives) is used as adhesive material to assemble strain gauge on limb internal shell surface.
 10 hours are needed for curing, while in-between the strain gauge should be pretightened.
-Special structure is designed for this purpose (easy in easy out):
+Special structure is designed for this purpose (easy in easy out):**Tutorial follows**

  <p align="center"><img src="Pics/Pretighten-Structure.png" width="500" height="400" align="center">